 Is bad posture causing your lower back pain?
 Most people experience lower back pain at one point in their lives.
 Lower back pain may be caused by sport related injuries, congenital conditions or accidents.
 But mostly this pain occurs during our day-to-day activities.
-Researchers believe that bad posture is a leading cause of pain in the lower parts of your back.
+Researchers believe that incorrect posture is a leading cause of pain in the lower parts of your back.
 Repetitive tasks at home or work, like sitting at a workstation for long hours, carrying and lifting, may produce muscle tightness and tension that can cause a backache.

-How Bad Posture Provokes Lower Back Pain
+How Bad Posture Lower Back Pain:

-You may not experience any bad posture side effects after sitting for a few hours at a computer, but over some time this can cause a lot of pressure in your spine resulting to back pain.
-Besides, the stress that comes from bad posture can lead to lower back pain.
+You may not experience any bad posture lower back pain side effects after sitting for a few hours at a computer, but over some time this can cause a lot of pressure in your spine resulting to back pain.
+Besides, the stress that comes from incorrect posture can lead to lower back pain.
 Experts reveal that lack of movement and bad posture contributes to lower back pain.
 Pain in your lower back is a serious condition that can cause a frustrating and uncomfortable experience.
 Lower back pain posture is a common problem that affects the working class who sit too long at their workstations or home.

 But you can resolve this problem by doing appropriate exercises and correcting your sitting posture.

-Bad Posture Back Pain Symptoms
+Bad Posture Back Pain Symptoms:

 When you begin to experience bad posture pain in your lower parts of your back, itself as a normal ache combined with the stiffness of your lower back.
-These initial symptoms tend to be relieved by doing light physical exercises or avoiding sitting for long .
+These initial symptoms tend to be relieved by doing light physical exercises or avoiding sitting for long.
 But if you ignore these initial symptoms, the stiffness levels of your lower back will increase.

 * Severe back pains especially when one is bending forward.

 * Constant headaches